Josiah O. Livingston

 Josiah O. Livingston (February 3, 1837 - July 23, 1917) was an officer in the Union Army and a Medal of Honor recipient for his actions in the American Civil War.

 Livingston joined the 9th Vermont Infantry as a first lieutenant in June 1862 and became regimental adjutant a year later.
 He was promoted to captain in November 1864.

+After the war, he was elected as a veteran companion of the Military Order of the Loyal Legion of the United States.

 Medal of Honor citation

 Rank and organization: First Lieutenant, and Adjutant, 9th Vermont Infantry.
 Place and date: At Newport Barracks, N.C., February 2, 1864.
 Entered service at: Marshfield, Vt.
 Birth: Walden, Vt.
 Date of issue: September 8, 1891.